Eitan Steinberg & Etty BenZaken

 "A surprising inventiveness that combines singing and speaking, sound and whisper, Arabic and Hebrew, and a totally authentic emotional expression." - Haaretz

-Vocalist Etty BenZaken, the recipient of Rosenblum Prize for Outstanding Artists (2018), wins audiences' and critics' acclaim for performing contemporary works, many of which are written especially for her voice.
-Well-versed in today's extended vocal techniques, she feels equally at home performing ethnic music from her own Sephardic heritage and from other communities in Israel, in more than 15 different languages.
+Vocalist Etty BenZaken is the recipient of Rosenblum Prize for Outstanding Artists (2018).
+For more than three decades she has won audiences' and critics' acclaim for performing contemporary works - most of which were written especially for her voice - on prominant stages in her native country of Israel as well as in the USA and Europe.
+Well-versed in contemporary extended vocal techniques, she is equally at home performing ethnic music from her own Sephardic heritage and from other communities in Israel, in more than 15 different languages.
 Her singing has been widely recorded on CDs, radio, television and documentaries.
-Alongside her concerts activity, Etty BenZaken is a prolific multidisciplinary creative artist: she is the author of two published novels, and her third book - an assays collection about her multi-disciplinary activity - was published in Israel on January 2019; She is the writer, director and designer of Music-Theater shows, some of them created in collaboration with her husband, composer Eitan Steinberg.
-Her original vocal works accompany video-art works and artists' exhibitions.
-Her visual works include large-scale fabric works, which were exhibited in Israel and Europe.
-Her education includes music studies at the Jerusalem Rubin Academy, theater studies at the Jerusalem School of Visual Theater, Bachelor's and a Master's degree in literature (both with distinction) at the University of Haifa.
-During 2004-2015 she taught at the Theater Department of the University of Haifa, Israel.
+In December 2019 she announced har last full concert as a soloist, in order to concentrate on recording and on her creative activity, as she is a prolific multidisciplinary artist: she is the author of three published books; She is the writer, director and designer of Music-Theater shows, some of them created in collaboration with her husband, composer Eitan Steinberg; Her original sound works accompany video-art works and artists' exhibitions; Her own visual art works include large-scale fabric works, which were exhibited in Israel and Europe.
+For 11 years (2004-2015) she taught at the Theater Department of the University of Haifa, Israel.
+Her own education includes music studies at the Jerusalem Rubin Academy, theater studies at the Jerusalem School of Visual Theater, Bachelor's and a Master's degree in literature (both with distinction) at the University of Haifa.
+Folklore research is a major source of inspiration for her.
 She is an active lecturer and directs workshops for Jewish and Arab students.
-Folklore research is a major source of inspiration for her, and she brings to stage her multi-cultural and multi-lingual background, along with the bridging and humanist attitude in which she believes.